MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-narrator.md

    ![Narration setting](media/narration-setting.PNG "Narration setting")

-## Turn narration on by using a voice command
+## Turn narration on or off by using a voice command

 Use the commands in the following table to turn voice commands on or off.